 Over the years, OpenText has evolved from its search technology roots to become a leading ECM player.
 In recent years it has acquired Hummingbird Ltd., Vignette, Spicer Corp., eMotion LLC and others.
 The Metastorm merger bolsters process support for OpenText's ECM line, according to a viewer.

 For its part, Metastorm assembled a unique portfolio of enterprise software that included BPM, enterprise architecture, business process analysis and process data collection components.
 The company pulled back from a planned public offering in the face of the credit crisis of 2008.
-A recent initiative saw Metastorm position its BPM modeling technology for use in
+A recent initiative saw Metastorm position its BPM modeling technology for use in cloud computing applications, in this case, the Microsoft Azure cloud.

 Adding further process capabilities to its content offering is important for OpenText, according to Sandy Kemsley, independent consultant.
 "OpenText has been about content.
 Getting into the process side of things is important," she said.